Mesh Current Analysis Method | Solved Example

 We can assign currents to represent each loop, such as Ito represent loop 1, IB to represent loop 2.
 These currents are called loop currents.
 Loop currents provide us with a mathematical solution for the branch currents and thus the voltage drop in a network.

-A general procedure to analyze network by Mesh or loop analysis is as follows:
+A general procedure to analyze network by Mesh or loop analysis method is as follows:

 1. Assign a loop current for each independent closed path.
 The number of independent loops in a network is given by the expression.